 Before the neuropsychological evaluation

 Once our neuropsychology team receives a referral from your child’s school psychologist, pediatrician, or other medical professional, the process begins with a parent/guardian consultation with a pediatric neuropsychologist.
 We’ll gather information about any problems the child is having at school and home, as well as other concerns you may have.

 Next, we’ll provide paperwork for the child’s parents/guardians and teachers to fill out for further information about how your child functions at school and at home.
 Once we receive this completed paperwork, we’ll schedule the neuropsychological evaluation.

-A neuropsychological evaluation may take two to eight hours, depending on your child’s age and unique needs.
+A neuropsychological evaluation may take two to eight hours, depending on your child’s age and tolerance of the testing process.
 We encourage you to explain to your child that the evaluation will be like a school day.

 During the evaluation, your child will complete a variety of tasks in a quiet, one-on-one setting with a pediatric neuropsychologist.
 These tasks include:

 - Answering questions